 Kids love learning about the world around them.
-Science can be taught in fun, hands-on ways that children understanding.
-These fireworks in a jar, is always a favourite with every group I work with.
+Science can be taught in fun, hands-on ways that children understand.
+These fireworks in a jar, is always a favorite with every group I work with.
 We also make sure to do the experiment at home several times a year.

 I love how simple, but exciting this science experiment is.
 It is easy science for kids to do at home, or school!
 All you need is water, clear cups, oil and food colouring!

 I initially did this experiment because my daughter had noticed some oil and vinegar dressing and wondered why there were two separate layers of liquids in it.
 She tried to mix it by shaking, but noticed that it then separated right away.
-So we did this experiment so that she could clearly see the two different liquids and explore the fact that oil does not mix with water, or vinegar, no matter how hard you try to make it mix.
+So we did this experiment so that she could clearly see the two different liquids and explore the fact that oil does not mix with water, or vinegar, no matter how hard you try.

 The first time I tired this experiment, I did it at home with my kids.
 They loved it!
 I then wanted to show it to my young students at school.
 Sometimes I present to the whole class and they will watch me do the experiment.
 However, I really wanted to find a way for every child to get their hands on the materials and experiment on their own.